 Throughout the state, Chinese immigrants were contracted to work in a wide variety of jobs, from hop farms to lumber mills.
 In the 1880s, economic instability intensified the resentment of those who believed that these laborers were undercutting wages and taking their jobs.

-These tensions came to a head in Seattle in 1886.
-From February 6th through February 9th, rioters attempted to forcibly expel Chinese residents from the city.
 Though there are no known similar events in Redmond’s history, Redmond resident William H. White served as a U.S. Attorney at the time.
 He took action to stop rioters, and pursued their prosecution.

 "The only thing I see in the street I see from my window.
 I see Mr. William H. White.
 He was United States Attorney then.
 He says to the mob, 'as long I am prosecuting attorney in this city, you people have to get back to Tacoma.'
 He fight hard.
 On account of that they didn't drive all the Chinaman out of Seattle.
 But they did in Tacoma." -- Woo Gen